-9. In paragraph 4 of our main Report we have explained mption that population as the main basis for the distribution of seats and hardsumption factors such as voting strength, area or geographical position of the purposes. cies, and wealth, educational or commercial importance into concurposes where such factors required special recognition.
-Our views have been a Legisby Government, and on the whole by public opinion also.
-With regardwhich actual distribution of seats made by us we find that some criticism has are actual distribution of seats made by us we find that some criticism has are directed towards the way in which the seats have been distributed by us betwal Bombay City and the three Divisions.
-In paragraph 5 of our Report we had allotted nine seats to Bombay City and the Bombay Suburban District, 26 to the Northern Division, 51 to the Central Division and 34 to the Southern Division.
+9. In paragraph 4 of our main Report we have explained that we took population as the main basis for the distribution of seats and had taken other factors such as voting strength, area or geographical position of the constituencies, and wealth, educational or commercial importance into consideration where such factors required special recognition.
+Our views have been approved by Government, and on the whole by public opinion also.
+With regard to the actual distribution of seats made by us we find that some criticism has been directed towards the way in which the seats have been distributed by us between Bombay City and the three Divisions.
+In paragraph 5 of our Report we have allotted nine seats to Bombay City and the Bombay Suburban District, 26 to the Northern Division, 51 to the Central Division and 34 to the Southern Division.
 In arriving at these figures we took the population of the three Divisions as given in the Commissioners' report of the 19th June 1933, printed at page 52 of the printed material supplied to us.
-According to these figures, the population of the Northern Division was 3,509,000, that of the Central Division 6,806,000, and that of the Southern Division 4,801,000.
-The total Division 6,806,000 and that of the Southern Division 4,891,000.
+According to these figures, the population of the Northern Division was 3,509,000, that of the Central Division 6,806,000 and that of the Southern Division 4,891,000.
 The total population of the three Divisions and Bombay City according to these figures came to 16,077,000.
 We find that these figures have to be modified.
 They had not taken account of the revised census taken in the cities of Ahmedabad and Surat.
 There was also a mistake in the census figures with regard to the total population of the Northern Division.
 At page 456 of the Census Report, Volume VIII, Part II, the total population of the Ahmedabad District is given as 924,033.
 In the same Volume at page 460 the figures for each of the talakas of Ahmedabad District are separately given and the total is shown as 999,768, i.e. 75,735 more than the total at page 456.
 There was also a slight discrepancy in the figures due to the fact that the Commissioners had taken the provisional census estimate of the population of the Surat District, whereas the final census figures are 40,000 more.
 Similarly, the population of the Central Division given by the Commissioners included 127,889 for the Bombay Suburban District (including Ambernath) and did not include the Christian population of districts other than Poona and Ahmednagar (about 16,000).
 As we had in our proposals included the Bombay Suburban District in Bombay City, the total figures for the Central Division should have been correspondingly reduced.
-The revised figures of population according to Statement IV appended to this report are as given below:-
+The revised figures of population according to Statement IV appended to this report are as given below:---

-Bombay City Bombay Suburban District (excluding Ambernath) ••• 871,409 123,218 Northern Division Central Division Southern Division ···· 994,627 3,811,670 6,694,467 4,892,138 • 16,392,902
+Bombay City 871,409 Bombay Suburban District (excluding Ambernath) 123,218 Northern Division Central Division Southern Division 994,627 3,811,670 6,694,467 4,892,138